 Cash funding.
-In some cases, institutional funds set aside for specific project may be approved for use; but like last year, use of cash will be severely limited to preserve fund balance.
+In some cases, institutional funds set aside for specific project may be approved for use; but use of cash may be limited to preserve fund balance.
 We'll discuss this more thoroughly with the presidents and the Board during the upcoming capital budget cycle.
 Where approved, cash funded projects are subject to the same restrictions on financial feasibility (above) as bond-funded projects.

 Public-Private Partnerships (PPP) will be similarly limited, as they impact the debt capacity of the System.
-Please direct your project-specific questions to Bob Page, Associate Vice Chancellor for Finance, 301-445-1946, rpage@usmd.edu in the System Office.
+Use of direct debt (USM bonds) is usually preferred for affordability.
+Please direct your project-specific questions to Celeste Denson, Associate Vice Chancellor for Financial Affairs, 301-445-1965, cdenson@usmd.edu and Samantha Norris, Director-Financial Planning and Analysis, 301.445.2735, snorris@usmd.edu in the System Office.

 4. BRIEFING PAPERS.
-The FY2023-2027 SFCP budget requests should be prepared in the standard briefing paper format for acquisition, planning, construction, or equipment requests.
+The FY2024-2028 SFCP budget requests should be prepared in the standard briefing paper format for acquisition, planning, construction, or equipment requests.
 Please note that the briefing paper format is slightly different for SFCP projects than it is for CIP projects.
 The forms are not interchangeable.
 You should prepare a briefing paper for each project in your Five-Year Plan.